dethwing/Wonder-Boy-in-Monster-World---Randomizer/README.md

 In addition, I couldn't have made any progress without the ground work that PaddyCo laid out.
 He started this project over 4 years ago and provided me with the addresses for around 10 checks, along with all the values.
-Using his framework and a hex editor, I was able to deduce [MOST] of the remaining checks.
+Using his framework and a hex editor, I was able to deduce all of the remaining checks.
 You can find his work here : https://github.com/PaddyCo/mw3rando

 With that out of the way, here's what this randomizer does and does not do.
-[So Far].

 There are currently 96 objcets randomized in the "Pool".
 They are :